ldidry/lutim/README.md

 It means Let's Upload That Image.

 ## What does it do?
 It stores images and allows you to see them, download them or share them on social networks.
-From version 0.5, the gif images can be displayed as animated gifs in Twitter, but you need a HTTPS server (Twitter requires that.
-Lutim detects if you have a HTTPS server and displays an static image twitter card if you don't);
+From version 0.5, the gif images can be displayed as animated gifs in Twitter, but you need an HTTPS server (Twitter requires that.
+Lutim detects if you have a HTTPS server and displays a static image twitter card if you don't);

-Images are indefinitly stored unless you request that they will be deleted at first view or after 24 hours / one week / one month / one year.
+Images are indefinitely stored unless you request that they will be deleted at first view or after 24 hours / one week / one month / one year.

 ## License
 Lutim is licensed under the terms of the AGPL.
 See the LICENSE file.